passchieri/CarND-Extended-Kalman-Filter-Project/README.md

 ## Follows the correct algoritmn
 The code structure was already following the described structure of the preceeding lessons.
 Nothing has changed to the execution flow.

-The algorithm handles the first measurement appropriately to set px and py.
-If
+The algorithm handles the first measurement appropriately to set px and py. vx and vy cannot be determined, neither from the laser, nor from the radar.
+Therefore, those are left as 0.
+Initialization code can be found starting at line 80 of FusionEKF.cpp.

+Prediction and update is done starting at line 122 and line 152, respectively, of FusionEKF.cpp.
+For the lidar data, a standard filter is used, while for the radar data the extended kalman filter is used.
+Code for both updates can be found in kalman_filter.cpp, startin gat line 46 and 68 respectively.

+For the extended kalman filter, also h(x) for the radar is required.
+This is implemented in tools.cpp, line 74.

 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.